GameCode64/OOTxMM-PlandoPHP/README.md

 <br><br>

-This tooling is a crude prototype (can only beused by 1 user at the time currently) for the OOTxMM randomizer plando to generate the plando.json
+This tooling is a crude prototype (can only be used by 1 user at the time currently) for the OOTxMM randomizer plando to generate the plando.json

 here are some things you need to keep in mind: